LD4P/ld4ptemplates/README.md

 3. LC templates declared a stricter schema than the one the Sinopia Profile Editor outputs, so when attempting to upload into the Editor, there were some Profiles that had a problem with having a default literal but not a default URI.
 Opened these in the Profile Editor and exported, which reset the schema to 0.0.9 and then they loaded in to the Editor with no problems.
 4. revised address of external lookup sources from http... to https.... or added QA urn where needed
 5. removed duplicate propertyURIs in templates (various strategies used, see notes in [Loading LC Profiles spreadsheet](https://docs.google.com/spreadsheets/d/1j2OUoXBmmvfC-vCnG02ynoQGFB5Q-pFsnRSszleZ78w/) (NOTE: did not fix all of these problems, but fixed several so we can see how these templates look in Sinopia and decide if we like the fix; see details in spreadsheet).
 See [Why Sinopia doesn't allow repeated propertyURIs in a single Resource Template](https://github.com/LD4P/sinopia/wiki/Why-Sinopia-doesn't-allow-repeated-propertyURIs-in-a-single-Resource-Template)
-6. "Subject" fields that use the "subject composer": LC uses property type = `list`, Sinopia doesn't support, changed some of these to be a lookup to authorized headings (did not change all, but enough of them to see how it looks; see details in spreadsheet)
+6. "Subject" fields that use the "subject composer" (nested Resource Template lc:RT:bf2:Components): LC uses property type = `list`, Sinopia doesn't support, changed some of these to be a lookup to authorized headings from LCSH and LCNAF (did not change all, but enough of them to see how it looks; see details in see notes in [Loading LC Profiles spreadsheet](https://docs.google.com/spreadsheets/d/1j2OUoXBmmvfC-vCnG02ynoQGFB5Q-pFsnRSszleZ78w/))
 7. changed all Profile and Resource Template ID prefixes from `lc` to `ld4p`
 8. changed dates on all Profiles and Resource Templates to `2019-08-19`
 9. changed authors on all Profiles and Resource Templates from `NDMSO` to `LD4P`